Good name | Good alternative | Avoid |

 13.1 Principles of project management

-A lot of project management problems can be avoided by following a very simple file organization system.4 For those researchers who “grew up” managing their files locally on their own computers and emailing colleagues versions of data files and manuscripts with names like manuscript-FINAL-JS-rev1.xlsx
+A lot of project management problems can be avoided by following a very simple file organization system.4 For those researchers who “grew up” managing their files locally on their own computers and emailing colleagues versions of data files and manuscripts with names like manuscript-FINAL-JS-rev1.docx

 , a few aspects of this system may seem disconcerting.
 However, with a little practice, this new way of working will start to feel intuitive and have substantial benefits.